Concrete Calculator

 1. Skipping the Sub-Base

 Pouring concrete directly onto soil is the single most common mistake.
 Soil moves — it expands when wet, contracts when dry, and settles unevenly over time.
-Without a compacted sub-base of MOT Type 1 hardcore (100–150mm), your slab will crack within the first winter.
-I have seen a perfectly good shed base crack in half after 8 months because the builder "did not think it needed hardcore."
-Use our sub-base calculator to get the right amount.
+Without a compacted sub-base of MOT Type 1 hardcore (100–150mm), the slab fails to meet the ground-bearing-slab build-up specified in Approved Document A §2,5 and the BS 8500 durability tables for that pour no longer apply.2 Use our sub-base calculator to get the right amount.

 2. Adding Too Much Water

 Soupy concrete is easy to pour but dries weak and porous.
 The correct consistency is like thick porridge — it holds its shape when squeezed but is not crumbly.
 As a guide, a 25kg bag of pre-mixed concrete needs roughly 2.5–3 litres of water.
 If you can pour it like a liquid, you have added too much.
-Excess water creates air pockets inside the cured concrete, reducing its strength by up to 40%.
+Excess water increases the water-to-cement ratio, the single biggest driver of reduced cured-concrete strength under BS EN 206 mix design.24

 3. Not Allowing Enough Curing Time

-Concrete reaches only 65% of its final strength at 7 days and 100% at 28 days.
-Putting a heavy shed on a 3-day-old base or driving on a week-old driveway invites cracking.
+Concrete reaches only ~65% of its final strength at 7 days and 100% at 28 days under the BS EN 206 conformity criteria.24 Putting a heavy shed on a 3-day-old base or driving on a week-old driveway invites cracking.
 Cover the surface with polythene to retain moisture, and keep heavy loads off for at least 7 days — ideally 14 for driveways.
 In cold weather (below 10°C), curing takes longer, so add a few extra days.

 4. Under-Ordering Materials